LightningCreations/lc-coreutils/README.md

  The behaviour is undefined if either variable is set to the name of a SHARED library, or to a string that is not the name of a target.

-## Building with make

-If you don't need the configuration provided by cmake, you can simply build by typing `make`.
-However, it is generally discouraged to use `make` directly for the following reasons:
-* The provided Makefile is not relocatable.
-You can only build with `make` inside the source directory
-* The provided Makefile is not covered by CI, it may have unknown issues.
-* The tests are only available through cmake, and you are encouraged to run the tests if you intend to use these programs on your own system
-* The provided Makefile may be out of date relative to the CMakeLists.
-Not all coreutils may be built using `make`.
-* The provided Makefile hardcodes the installation prefix `/usr`, and the directories under the prefix `/bin` and `/sbin`.
-* The Makefile does not generate man pages

 ## Running tests